EtchedPixels/FUZIX/README.md

 	a giant fs on a slow 8bit micro!)
 * Smarter scheduler
 * Optimisations for disk block/inode allocator (2.11BSD)
-* CP/M emulator has not yet been debugged on the FUZIX syscall API

 ## Tool Issues